Ceelog/phpdoc-en/src/book/dbplus.md

 Installation
 ------------

+This extension has been moved to the
+<a href="https://pecl.php.net/" class="link external">» PECL</a>
+repository and is no longer bundled with PHP as of PHP 4.3.0

+Information for installing this PECL extension may be found in the manual chapter titled
+<a href="/install/pecl.html" class="link">Installation of PECL extensions</a>.
+Additional information such as new releases, downloads, source files, maintainer information, and a CHANGELOG, can be located here:
+<a href="https://pecl.php.net/package/dbplus" class="link external">» https://pecl.php.net/package/dbplus</a>.

 In order to build this extension yourself you need the db++ client libraries and header files to be installed on your system (these are